zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 The main purpose of the eviction API is to ensure that the size of the cache does not grow unbounded.
 The token verification process requires processing of all rules, including those which may no longer be applicable.
 As such, verification processing may result in needless associated costs if there are stored rules which are no longer relevant.

 When eviction is successful, the response to the request is an empty body with a status code of `204`.
 When eviction fails due to lack of permissions, the administrator receives a status code of `403`.

+## Use the Personal Access Token to authenticate

+There are two ways the API client can use the Personal Access Token to authenticate as part of the Single Sign On in which a service is specified in the scopes at the time when the token is issued:

+* Using a Secure HttpOnly cookie with the name `personalAccessToken`.

+  **Example:**

+    ```
+    GET /<allowed-service>/api/v1/request HTTP/1.1
+    Cookie: personalAccessToken=eyJhbGciOiJSUzI1NiJ9...

+    HTTP/1.1 200
+    ...
+    ```
+* Using a request header with the name `PRIVATE-TOKEN`.

+   **Example:**

+     ```
+     GET /<allowed-service>/api/v1/request HTTP/1.1
+     PRIVATE-TOKEN: eyJhbGciOiJSUzI1NiJ9...

+     HTTP/1.1 200
+     ...
+     ```
+In these examples, the API client is authenticated.

+If the API client tries to authenticate with a service that is not defined in the token scopes, the `X-Zowe-Auth-Failure` error header is set and passed to the southbound service.
+The error message contains a message that the provided authentication is not valid.